tonybaloney/wily/README.md

 Wily can be used in a CI/CD workflow to compare the complexity of the current files against a particular revision.

-By default wily will compare against the previous revision (for a git-pre-commit hook) but you can also give a Git ref, for example `HEAD^1` is the commit before the HEAD reference.
+By default, wily will compare against the previous revision (for a git-pre-commit hook) but you can also give a Git ref, for example `HEAD^1` is the commit before the HEAD reference.

 ```console
  $ wily build src/